 In 2005 Altair was sold to an American Hollywood film producer and was seen out again on the Mediterranean circuit giving ‘Mariette’ a good run for her money.

-2015 – After many years being based out of Cannes and undertaking short Mediterranean cruises Altair is to head to the ocean again and race across in the Panerai Transat Classique with fellow Fife schooner Adventuress.
+2015 – After many years based out of Cannes and undertaking short Mediterranean cruises Altair headed for the ocean again and raced across in the Panerai Transat Classique with fellow Fife schooner Adventuress amongst others.
+With a great following breeze, often between 30 and 40 knots, Altair made the 3000NM crossing in 13 days and 3 hours and won the race.

 |Designer:||William Fife III|